Megan Keller: Professional career

+International play

 At the 2014 IIHF Under-18 Women's World Championships, she led all skaters with a plus/minus rating of +9.
 To date, her best international performance came in the 2015 IIHF World Championships in Malmö, Sweden, where she contributed 5 points in 4 games as a member of the Gold-Medalist team.

 On January 2, 2022, Keller was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.